 Each year, students organize a class gift campaign for their program as a way to support the Raymond A. Mason School of Business.
 The collective impact of annual giving to the Mason School helps ensure a strong future of business education at William & Mary.

 100% Participation Goal

 Our goal is to have 100 percent of the Class of 2018 giving back!
 You can give to any area of the Mason School of Business, and a gift of any size counts toward the 100 percent participation goal.
 Please make a thoughtful contribution to support your program and class gift!

 The Dean's Circle

+The Dean's Circle recognizes donors to the Mason School who make leadership annual gifts.
+These key alumni and friends allow the School to fund scholarships, student programs, faculty support and research, curricular enhancements, and career services.
 Dean’s Circle members will receive an invitation to the annual Dean’s Circle Dinner with Dean Larry Pulley and the School’s most generous and renowned alumni and friends.
 Members will also be recognized in online and print honor rolls.

 Join the Dean's Circle

 Dean's Circle Pledge Instructions

 For assistance processing your gift, please contact firstname.lastname@example.org